denten-books/plain-text/main.md

 significant contribution lies), giving it its perfect, universal shape, his description also contains the bare minimum of a mechanical device.
-No matter how symbolic a Turing machine can be, no matter how ascendant to the realm of the ideal, it needs a bare minimum of matter to operate.
+No matter how symbolic a Turing machine can be, no matter how ascendant to the realm of the ideal, it still needs a bare minimum of physical matter to function.
 Turing machines implemented in the Wireworld universe (a cellular automaton simulation) or in Minecraft (a procedurally-generated sand-box world-exploration game), must be viewed as recursive, second-order ideational constructs, built on top of a first-order physical mechanism (a personal computer, for example).
-We know this, becase all n-order Turing machines are limited in computational power by the physical capabailities of that bottom-most device.
+We know this, because all n-order Turing machines are limited in computational power by the physical capabilities of that bottom-most device.
 If we disregard the dizzying levels of recursion (a Turing machine, simulating a Turing machine, simulating a Turing machine and so on), we can examine the turtle at the bottom, which has its head in the symbolic and its feet in the physical world.
+Literature in computer science tends to confront universal Turing machines as algorithms: in other words, as virtual, second-order symbolic representations.
+As consummate logicians, computer scientist (unlike electrical engineers) rarely need to pay heed to that strange bottom-most turtle.
+Yet it is impossible to entirely disassociate the implement from the idea.
+In his review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's in several important aspects, wrote that "a human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine [@church_computable_1937, 42-43; also cited in @petzold_annotated_2008, 63]."
-Literature in the computer science on Turing machines tends to confront Turing machines as algorithms, in other words, as virtual, second-order symbolic representations, rarely paying heed to that strange bottom-most turtle.
-Yet it is impossible to entirely disassosiate the impliment from the symbol.
-Charles Petzold writes PENCIL and PAPER.
+Disregarding the broader, metaphysical implications of that statement, note for now the persistence of the two essential implements required for the minimally viable operation of the Church-Turing machine and human calculators.
+Pen and paper persevere and assert themselves through the abstraction.

-Confrontaed as a mechanism, a first-order Turing machine borrows from a number of extant designs, that together and incrementally bring the universal computer into material existence.
+Confronted as a mechanism, a first-order Turing machine borrows from a number of extant designs, that together and incrementally bring the universal computer into material existence.
 The history of its development *as a device* differs from its symbolic, mathematical provenance[^ln2-turing] in interesting and